XNinety9/alfresco-version-baselining/trunk/README.txt

 Description
 -----------
-An extension for the Alfresco open source CMS that allows content contributors to manually baseline the version numbers, rather than being forced to start at the Alfresco default version of 1.0.
+An extension for the Alfresco open source CMS that allows content contributors to manually baseline version numbers.

-This is particularly useful if the latest version of a document is being ingested from elsewhere and the current version number has to be preserved in Alfresco but the full version history itself does not.
+This is particularly useful if the latest version of a document is being ingested from elsewhere and the current version number has to be preserved in Alfresco but the full version history does not.

 Please don't hesitate to contact the author if you'd like to contribute!